coconutpalm/boot-boot/site-src/getting-started.md

 ---
-name: Boot Boot
+name: boot Boot
 description: Batteries included Clojure builds based on Boot.
 ---

 ## Getting Started

-This Getting Started guide covers the common case of using ```clj-boot ``` as-is.
-Advanced developers may want to clone clj-boot and customize it for their own projects and use-cases.
+This Getting Started guide covers the common case of using ```boot-boot ``` as-is.
+Advanced developers may want to clone boot-boot and customize it for their own projects and use-cases.

 ## Minimal build.boot

 The following ```build.boot``` is a good start for new projects.

-Since ```clj-boot``` provides default build tasks maintained in a single place, and multiple build tasks consume the same metadata, ```clj-boot``` supplies the basic project metadata in a map, and uses that map to configure itself in ```set-task-options!``` (at the bottom of the file).
+Since ```boot-boot``` provides default build tasks maintained in a single place, and multiple build tasks consume the same metadata, ```boot-boot``` supplies the basic project metadata in a map, and uses that map to configure itself in ```set-task-options!``` (at the bottom of the file).

 The resulting build file does not prevent you from composing the built-in tasks with your own or creating your own tasks, but I feel delivers the best of the declarative and task-based build worlds.